Welcome, we're here to help.

 Your debit card is valid for two years, even if you stop receiving unemployment benefits.
 The expiration date is on the front of your card.
 Keep your debit card in case you need to apply for benefits again before it expires.
 However, do not keep a balance on your card for more than 12 months without using it, because you will then be charged a monthly fee.

 Be aware of schemes that target debit card users to try to steal personal or account information.
-For more about such schemes, sometimes called phishing, visit:
+Learn how to recognize common scams and what you can do to avoid them.
+For more about such scams, visit:

 TWC cannot use your debit-card account for any reason.
 Do not give your card to Workforce Solutions or TWC staff or return your card to Chase Bank for any reason.
 If you want to use the funds on your debit card to repay an overpayment, you must withdraw cash from your debit-card account and send a check or money order to TWC.